sjhloco/nornir_orion/README.md

 ## Using the Inventory

-Below is a bare minimum of what is required to use orion as your inventory with runtime filtering.
-The only mandatory argument is the inventory settings which holds all the NPM details, will be prompted for passwords at runtime (if not set in inventory settings).
+To use the inventory it needs importing and the *main* function called with the inventory settings.
+By default this will return the initialized nornir inventory ready to use.

 ```python
 from nornir_orion import orion_inv

 nr = orion_inv.main("inv_settings.yml")
 ```

-It is also possible to add the True argument which will use a static inventory instead of Orion (looks for *hosts.yml* and *groups.yml* in */inventory*).
+It is possible to add a 2nd argument of True to the *main* function to force it to use static inventory instead of Orion (looks for *hosts.yml* and *groups.yml* in */inventory*).

 ```python
 nr = orion_inv.main("inv_settings.yml", True)